Sachima: Vietnam

 khẩu sli consisting of puffed grains of early ripened glutinous rice congealed into a mass with sugar and ginger, sometimes used peanut.
-This is a traditional dessert of Tay people, Giay people.
-It is also popular in the Northern regions as Lai Chau, Cao Bang, Bac Giang.
+This is a traditional dessert of the Tay and Giay people.
+It is also popular in the northern provinces of Lai Chau, Cao Bang, Bac Giang.

+Korea

+A similar dish called oranda (오란다) consisting of puffed grains such as pumpkin seeds and black sesame seeds, stuck together and sweetened with natural sugars like rice syrup and malt syrup, can be found in Korea.
+It is a popular gift for important events such as weddings, birthday parties, Seollal and Chuseok.
+Unlike sachima found in other places, oranda has a soft texture that is suitable for older consumers with weak gums and teeth to enjoy.